LakshithPradhan/Portfolio/README.md

-# 🌐 Personal Portfolio Website (PN's Portfolio)
+# 🌐 Personal Portfolio Website (LP's Portfolio)

-A modern and responsive personal portfolio website created using HTML, CSS, and a little bit of JavaScript.
+A modern and responsive personal portfolio website created using HTML, CSS, and  JavaScript.

-This portfolio represents my journey as a beginner Computer Science student who is learning web development and exploring the tech field through hands-on projects.
+This portfolio represents my journey as a beginner Electronic and communication student who is learning web development and exploring the tech field through hands-on projects.

 ---